 - Dec.
 1,1 -0,3

-WEATHER/CLOTHING: For weather information in English, Tel.: 902-0600, extension 44, E-mail: email@example.com, www.vedur.is/english.
+WEATHER/CLOTHING: For weather information in English, Tel.: 902-0600, extension 44, E-mail: firstname.lastname@example.org, www.vedur.is/english.
 When travelling in Iceland you should bring along lightweight woollens, a sweater or cardigan, a rainproof (weatherproof) coat and sturdy walking shoes.
-Travellers who are camping or heading into the interior will need warm underwear and socks, rubber boots and a warm sleeping bag.
+Travelers who are camping or heading into the interior will need warm underwear and socks, rubber boots and a warm sleeping bag.

 MIDNIGHT SUN: During summer the nights are bright in all of Iceland.
 In the month of June the sun never fully sets in the north.
 There are even special excursions to the island of Grímsey on the Arctic Circle where you can experience the midnight sun.
 Keep in mind, however, that the sun at midnight is not as warm as at midday, so bring along a sweater.